zerolawtech/SFT-Protocol/docs/index.rst

 Issuers, registrars and custodians each exist on the blockchain with their own smart contracts that define the way they interact with one another.
 These contracts allow different entities to provide services to each other within the ecosystem.

 Security tokens in the protocol are built upon the ERC20 token standard.
-Tokens are transferred via the ``transfer`` and ``transferFrom`` methods, however the transfer will only succeed if approved by a series of permissioning modules.
+Tokens are transferred via the ``transfer`` and ``transferFrom`` methods, however the transfer will only succeed if it passes a series of on-chain compliance requirements.
 A call to ``checkTransfer`` returns true if the transfer is possible.
-The base configuration includes checking a KYC/AML whitelist, tracking investor counts and limits, and restrictions on countries and accredited status.
+The base configuration includes investor identification, tracking investor counts and limits, and restrictions on countries and accredited status.
 By implementing other modules a variety of additional functionality is possible so as to allow compliance to laws in the countries of the issuer and investors.

 Components
 ==========